gazzamc/rwc2023_script/README.md

 ### Setup

-This has been tested and developed using Google Chrome, so I highly recomment that browser for the best results.
+This has been tested and developed using Google Chrome, so I highly recommend that browser for the best results.

 - Install Extension - [Scripty](https://chrome.google.com/webstore/detail/scripty-javascript-inject/milkbiaeapddfnpenedfgbfdacpbcbam)